olimsaidov/research/evolution-analysis/5-business-value-delivery-analysis/strategic-value.md

 ## Conclusion

-The strategic value of the Jarima platform extends far beyond its current operational success.
+The strategic value of the E-Jarima platform extends far beyond its current operational success.
 As a pioneer in civic technology, the platform has established dominant market positions, created significant competitive moats, and built options for future expansion worth hundreds of millions of dollars.
-The combination of first-mover advantages, reference architecture status, international recognition, and platform economy leadership positions Jarima as a transformational force in government-citizen interaction.
+The combination of first-mover advantages, reference architecture status, international recognition, and platform economy leadership positions E-Jarima as a transformational force in government-citizen interaction.

 With a total addressable market exceeding \$550M internationally and the potential to expand into adjacent services worth billions, the platform's strategic value is estimated at $1B+ over the next decade.
 The key to realizing this value lies in continued innovation, strategic expansion, and maintaining leadership in the evolving civic technology landscape.
-As governments worldwide seek to modernize and engage citizens more effectively, Jarima's proven model, technological assets, and strategic positioning create unparalleled opportunities for value creation and societal impact.
+As governments worldwide seek to modernize and engage citizens more effectively, E-Jarima's proven model, technological assets, and strategic positioning create unparalleled opportunities for value creation and societal impact.